 Also, you need to choose wisely which bank should you open an account with and prioritize convenience.
-It would be better if you choose the bank orbanks that are nearest to where you liveand they should be at least district-level sub-branches (In some middle or small cities, you may have to go to a city-level branch),for not all of branches are familiar with foreign business.
+It would be better if you choose the bank or banks that are nearest to where you live and they should be at least district-level sub-branches (In some middle or small cities, you may have to go to a city-level branch),for not all of branches are familiar with foreign business.
 You can receive better services in a high-level branch, including foreign languages services as well if possible.
 (I’m not sure whether it is true.
-For Chinese citizens, we do not have to go to other branches to change pin number or report lost.)
+For Chinese citizens, we do not have to go to other branches to change pin number or report losses.)

 Opening a new account at the bank

 This is it.
-Once you have completed the necessary documents and had cash in your pocket, go to the nearest branch near you.
-Having a local friend to accompany you might speed up the process but since the application is not complicated.
-How to open a Chinese bank account is as easy as 1-2-3, and you can do it yourself with confidence.
+Once you have completed the necessary documents and have cash in your pocket, go to the branch nearest you.
+Having a local friend to accompany you might speed up the process but since the application is not complicated, that may not be really necessary.
+To open a Chinese bank account is as easy as 1-2-3, and you can do it yourself with confidence.

-Go directly to the information desk and speak directly with the banking staff and get your wait number.
-Inform them that you are interested in opening a bank with them.
-Most of the times, they will assist you in filling out the form.
-There are times that they provide a form written in English for your convenience and will process a duplicate of your passport and visa for your later use.
+Go directly to the information desk to speak with the banking staff and get your wait number.
+Inform them that you are interested in opening a bank account with them.
+Most of the time, they will assist you in filling out the form.
+There are times when they provide a form written in English for your convenience and process a duplicate of your passport and visa for your later use.

 After your number is called, hand them over the filled out form and your passport as well.
 You will need to sign other documents, and you will be informed of how much the deposit is going to be.
 While processing your application, you will be required to enter a password which is usually a 6-digit number.
 At the same time, you will be provided with a new UnionPay Bank Card.

 Now that you have your UnionPay Bank Card, there are a lot of things that you can do with it.
 You can use it to withdraw money from an ATM or make some deposits.
-You can also use it to purchase online such as in Taobao or Alibaba.
-Just don’t forget to request to turn on your internet banking to avoid the hassle.
+You can also use it to purchase items online such as in Taobao or Alibaba.
+Just don’t forget to request activation of your internet banking to avoid the hassle.